dcos/examples/geoserver/1.10/README.md

 ## Prerequisites

 - A running DC/OS 1.10 cluster with a total of 4.1 CPUs and 2 GB of RAM available within the cluster.
-- Marathon-LB Universe package installed.
+- Marathon-LB Catalog package installed.
 - DNS or access to local machine configuration for host resolution.
 - [DC/OS CLI](https://dcos.io/docs/1.10/cli/install/) installed for ease of access to cluster nodes.
 - [jq](https://stedolan.github.io/jq/) installed for ease of parsing JSON responses.